DanialNejad/danialnejad.github.io/index.md

 </div>
 <div class="unit golden-large">
 <div class="lead lead-about">
   Hello!
-My name is Danial Nejad, and I have recently completed my Master’s degree in Control Engineering from [K. N. Toosi University of Technology](https://en.kntu.ac.ir/).
-My research primarily focuses on optimization problems in robotics, including state estimation, calibration, and sensor fusion.
+My name is Danial Nejad, and I have recently completed my Master’s degree in Electrical Engineering, with a specialization in Control from [K. N. Toosi University of Technology](https://en.kntu.ac.ir/).
+My research primarily focuses on the application of Machine Learning, especially on graph-based models.
+I also have hands-on experience implementing Reinforcement Learning in Robotics.

 </div>

   <p>
     Since September 2022, I have been a research associate at the [ARAS (Applied Robotics and AI Solutions)](https://aras.kntu.ac.ir/) laboratory under the supervision of [Prof. Hamid D. Taghirad](https://aras.kntu.ac.ir/taghirad/).
-My work at ARAS has concentrated on the development of surgical and cable-driven robotic systems, with a particular emphasis on embedded systems, robotic control, and advanced optimization techniques.
+In my role at ARAS, I have focused on developing machine learning models for personalization and prediction in e-commerce, specifically concentrating on recommender systems and customer behavior prediction.
+Additionally, I have collaborated with the robotics team to implement AI applications in this field.
   </p>

 </div>